The best mushroom supplements in 2025, according to a wellness editor

 - 11Best for a range of flavoursSpacegoods rainbow dustRead review£3412Best sparkling mushroom drinkMuush blood orange and ginger drink, 12 cansRead review£23

 Whether or not you’re a fan of mushrooms, the shroom boom is in full effect.
 Everywhere you look, you’ll see products that channel the health-boosting effects of humble fungi.
-From mushroom coffee to powders that boast improved focus, and gummies that offer stress-reducing properties, shroom supplements come in many forms.
+From mushroom coffee to powders that boast improved focus, and gummies that offer stress-reducing properties, shroom supplements (you can find the best supplements reviewed here) come in many forms.

 I’m not talking about chestnut or button mushrooms here, though.
 The types of mushrooms blended into these wellbeing products are known as nootropics – medicinal substances that supposedly enhance brain function in a variety of ways.
 Nootropics have been used in eastern medicines for thousands of years and have been studied for use in supplements since the 1970s.